MoralCode/MetricTime/README.md

 # MetricTime
 An app to display Metric Time for taking trips to countries that use the metric system.
 Based on @2012rcampion's answer to this question: http://worldbuilding.stackexchange.com/questions/35808/how-to-make-this-base-10-metric-time-concept-work

-##How It Works
+## Pranking people.
-For information on the metric time concept behind this app, please see [this](https://github.com/DeveloperACE/MetricTime/wiki/The-MetricTime-Concept) wiki entry.
+All necessary information about how this app works and how to sell the prank is on the wiki. www.github.com/DeveloperACE/MetricTime/wiki